 - Children: While parents are in class, Preschoolers from 3 to 5 years old attend daily 2-hour Early Childhood Education classes in English and Spanish that prepare them for kindergarten.

 This model offers a parallel process in which children actively see their mothers becoming more confident and empowered to voice their needs in English and more involved in their education.
+Similarly, children actively see their mothers become more healthy, exercise more, and practice healthy cooking and behaviors that they learned together at home.
 Upon improving proficiency in English, parents are also trained and invited to become program volunteers and positive role models for their peers.

 HWC (grades 1-8) and Summer Academy (grades 4-8) improve the short and long-term academic, social, and emotional development of 165 low-income, at-risk children in San Jose, CA. This after school program and subsequent full-day summer camp creates individualized work plans for each child and family, achieving grade-level or higher performance.

 - Academic assessments to monitor gradel level achievement

 - Weekly progress monitoring by a joint support unit of staff, volunteer mentors, and their parents